romeerez/orchid-orm/packages/docs/src/guide/query-builder-setup.md

 ### columnTypes option

-It is possible to override parsing of columns returned from the database.
+It is possible to override the parsing of columns returned from the database.

 See [column types document](/guide/columns-overview.html#override-column-types) for details.